Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operational-excellence/readme.md

 It's essential to know how the workload in the SDDC is doing.
 Similar to how you would monitor things such as CPU usage, OS logs, and security alerts, to name a few, these same elements are monitored in the SDDC.
 The key difference is that you can now leverage cloud-native plus existing VMware tools into your operating model.
 Tools include but are not limited to enabling VMware VROPs, installing Azure Monitor agents, and any third-party monitoring/reporting tool used today on-prem.

 The Azure VMware Solution also assists with OS-level metrics and telemetry collection for analysis.
-It's important to monitor OS extensions, guests managements, patching, and upgrades.
+Monitoring OS extensions, guest management, patching, and upgrades is important.

 Once logs are collected, it's important to have a centralized place for logging and analysis.
 Once data has been collected and analyzed, it's possible to triage and remediate anomalies.
 Analysis for security, performance benchmarks, and anomalies are then available for triage and alerting.
 This is often in terms of an automated ticket generation process for remediation or service restoration.